Timmoth/Fortitude/README.md

 The Allies used:
 - Inflatable tanks
 - Wooden aircraft
-- Fake radio traffic
 - Entire ghost armies

 All designed to **simulate real military forces that didn’t actually exist**.

-Much like its namesake, **Fortitude helps you cheat reality just enough to achieve your objective**.
+Much like its namesake, Fortitude simulates service behavior - a controlled deception that empowers your testing strategy.

 ## Key Features
 - **Ideal for black-box testing**